eileenmcnaughton/nz.co.fuzion.extendedreport/README.md

 # nz.co.fuzion.extendedreport
 Extended Reports for CiviCRM

+(DO NOT USE ON CIVICRM VERSIONS EARLIER THAN 5.3.1 - see not at end)

 Once installed you need to go to Administer/CiviReport/Create Reports from template to create a report.